White Smoke From Exhaust – Main Causes and Fixes

 The pump itself is in charge of supplying the cylinders with diesel.
 If it’s not delivered at precisely the right time, it can lead to an overrun of diesel, which can cause a thick white cloud of smoke to exit the tailpipe.

-Other signs of injector pump failure include:
+Other indications of injector pump failure include:

 • Poor idle